Skip to main content

 What are key stages?

-Key stages are the groups that have been set up to administer progressive, standardised exams during a child’s education in England and Wales.
+Key stages are the groups that have been set up to administer progressive, standardised assessments during a child’s education in England and Wales.
 Each key stage consists of a certain range of school years.

-The exams associated with each key stage show how a student is doing in the areas of study that have been defined as targets in the National Curriculum.
+The assessments associated with each key stage show how a student is doing in the areas of study that have been defined as targets in the National Curriculum.
 Your child’s teacher will know what these targets are, and will make sure those topics have been covered in the classroom.

 How are the key stages grouped?